kataya1/Pinterest/README.md

 - A typical profile for a user  + (bio, website-link
 - A user has pins it’s like saved posts
+- A user may have one or more board/s
 - the user has a topic list. it's categories of the topics he's interested in
   - The topic list is what use to display the posts in home for the user
   - The topic list if updated based on the user pins